shan-emacs/emacs-packages-mirrors/melpa/xmlunicode-readme.txt

-Copyright (C) 2003, 2015, 2016, 2019 Norman Walsh
-Inspired in part by sgml-input, Copyright (C) 2001 Dave Love Inspired in part by http://www.tbray.org/ongoing/When/200x/2003/09/27/UniEmacs

-Author: Norman Walsh <ndw@nwalsh.com>
-Maintainer: Norman Walsh <ndw@nwalsh.com>
-Contributor: Mark A. Hershberger <mah@everybody.org>
-Created: 2004-07-21
-Updated: 2019-11-23
-Version: 1.20
-Keywords: utf-8 unicode xml characters

-This file is NOT part of GNU Emacs.

-This is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2, or (at your option) any later version.

-This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with GNU Emacs; see the file COPYING.
-If not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA 02111-1307, USA.

-Commentary

 This file provides a suite of functions designed to make it easier to enter Unicode into Emacs.
 It is not, in fact, particularly XML-specific though it does define an 'xml input-mode and does support the ISO 8879 entity names.